Work Permits

 • Self-employment

-• Agricultural or domestic work on property owned, operated, or controlled by minor's parents
+• Agricultural or domestic work on property owned, operated, or controlled by the minor's parents

 Work Permits Must